Arduino: Libraries

 The open-source nature of the Arduino project has facilitated the publication of many free software libraries that other developers use to augment their projects.

 Operating systems/threading

-There is a Xinu OS port for the atmega328p (Arduino Uno and others with the same chip), which includes most of the basic features.
+There is a Xinu OS port for the ATmega328P (Arduino Uno and others with the same chip), which includes most of the basic features.
 The source code of this version is freely available.

 There is also a threading tool, named Protothreads.
 Protothreads are described as "extremely lightweight stackless threads designed for severely memory constrained systems, such as small embedded systems or wireless sensor network nodes.

+There is a port of FreeRTOS for the Arduino.
+This is available from the Arduino Library Manager.
+It is compatible with a number of boards, including the Uno.